keithy/groan-dev/README.md

 ## `groan`-dev

-The `groan` framework is the basis for building complex hierarchical CLI interfaces, and aspires to achieve this with some degree of efficiency and elegance, through hierarchical composition.
+The `groan` framework is a basis for building complex hierarchical CLI interfaces with bash and other languages, and aspires to achieve this with some degree of efficiency and elegance, through hierarchical composition.

 The `groan-dev` project provides comprehensive testing tooling and specs for `groan`.
-This provides testing and facilitates debugging of features such as command **composition** which may be tricky to implement.
+This facilitates debugging of features such as command **composition** which may be particularly tricky to implement.

 ## Use hardlinks